jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "gorilla" "buffalo" "cat"
 ```

 Putting a negative number inside the `[]` will return all values **except** for that index, essentially deleting it.
-Let's remove "cat" from "animals".
-Since it is the 1st item in "animals" we can remove it like this
+Let's remove "cat" from *animals*.
+Since it is the 1st item in *animals* we can remove it like this

 ```r